 IR (Infrared) Headphones

 This type of headphones is the cheapest because you do not need a transmitter to connect with a TV set or other audio devices.
-You only need the IR headset and an optical input jack on your audio playback device, and that is all you need.
+You only need the IR headset and an optical audio input jack on your audio playback device, and that is all you need.

 This is perfect if you like to watch television shows in different rooms or even move around your house while listening to the audio.